herwinsu/blogapps/README.md

 # Welcome to blogapps!

-This is web example build on golnag with Buffalo.
+This is web example build on golang with A Go web development eco-system (Buffalo).

 ## Database Setup